 This report can help you identify areas where viruses could potentially enter your network so that you can take action.
 Here are some ways to use this report:

-- Select the Host pivot to identify host computers that cause viruses to enter the network.
+- Select the Host (HTTP) pivot to identify host computers that cause viruses to enter the network.

 - Select the Protocol pivot to identify the protocols and policies that allow viruses to enter the network.

 - Select the Email Sender pivot to identify email addresses that most frequently send emails that contain viruses to your users.
 If you want to deny all emails from a specific sender, you can configure the Address: Mail From ruleset in the SMTP-proxy.
 For more information, see SMTP-Proxy: Mail From/Rcpt To.